 Low impact; jury verdict $88,000

 Our client was hit from behind at low speed resulting in little property damage.
 Although she recovered from her initial injuries, she developed thoracic outlet syndrome years later.
 While her neurologist said the syndrome was likely caused by the accident, the insurance company hired its own doctor who said it was not.
 The insurance company refused to offer more than $15,000.
 The jury awarded $88,000.

-Our client was rear-ended in a chain reaction by a Greyhound bus, result in permanent disability to his low back.
+Our client was rear-ended in a chain reaction by a Greyhound bus, resulting in permanent disability to his low back.

 Our client was in a golf cart that was struck from behind by another golf cart.
-His cart was pushed forward ten feet.
-The accident caused disc herniations in his neck, requiring surgery.
+His cart was pushed forward 10 feet.
+The accident caused disk herniations in his neck, requiring surgery.
 The case was submitted to binding arbitration with a high of $300,000.
 The arbitrator awarded the maximum.